himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 <!--more-->

-I am not an Ansible guru, and reading this will not make you one either.
-However, the goal of this post is to provide enough understating to get started writing some ansible playbooks.
+I am not an Ansible genius, and reading this will not make you one either.
+However, the goal of this post is to provide enough understating to get started with writing some ansible playbooks.